ArbelTepper/KAGGLE-Smoker_biologics/README.md

 5. **Final Submission**:
     - The best model was trained on the entire training data and used to predict smoking probabilities for the test dataset.
-    - My submission received a score of 0.867, which is pretty good.
+    - My submission received a Kaggle competition score of 0.867, which is pretty good considering the best submission scored 0.879.

 ## Conclusion